Loading...

 Mini-Personas for the users and bot.
 Describe the people you want to serve with your bot.
 Also, describe the personality of your bot.
 Will it be formal or informal?
 Fun or serious?
 Etc.

 Create a Conversation Flow.
-Use this linked image (from this article) as an example.
-Here is another example.
+Use (from ) as an example. .
 Remember, keep the ultimate goal of your bot very simple, but think about the potential paths a user may take to get there.

 Edit Your Bot Script to Match.
 Finally edit your script (RiveScript) to match your bot flow and test it in the message app.

-Use this template for your Design Document in steps 1 - 3.
+Use for your Design Document in steps 1 - 3.

 Submit your design document in class